Riga Shikishi Gallery – Japanese calligraphy, paintings and drawings on shikishi

-Shikishi is a traditional Japanese art format used for calligraphy and painting in ink, watercolor and mixed media.
+Shikishi is a traditional Japanese art format used for calligraphy, painting, and drawing in ink, watercolor, and mixed media.

-Shikishi panels are created using high-quality washi and may feature ink brushwork, watercolor pigments or traditional mixed media techniques often enhanced with subtle decorative touches.
+Shikishi boards are typically made with a washi paper surface mounted on a rigid backing.
+They may feature ink brushwork, watercolor pigments, or mixed media techniques, sometimes enhanced with subtle decorative details.

 New article